5T33Z0/Fujitsu-Esprimo-Q958-Hackintosh-OpenCore/README.md

 > [!IMPORTANT]
 >
 > This EFI uses `AirportItlwm.kext` for WLAN.
 It supports Handoff, Universal Clipboard, Location Services and Instant Hotspot support but iServices won't work unless root patches are applied in Post-Install with OpenCore Legacy Patcher (OCLP).
+In macOS Tahoe it uses `itlwm.kext` since no root patches exist yet.

 ### Notable Features